YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The Hubble Horizon

 The *Hubble Horizon* is the most known and easily understandable type cosmological horizon.
 It is actually the one we discussed in introduction, describing the distance at which galaxies recessed at the speed of light.
-To every point of the universe one can associate a Hubble sphere delimited by this horizon.
+To every point of the universe one can associate a surface, also called the *Hubble sphere*, delimited by this horizon.
 Beyond this horizon, it is de facto impossible to receive any signal and thus observe any galaxy.
+In a sense, it defines the size of what is commonly called the *observable universe*.
 As we discussed already, the physical distance from the origin (say earth) to a galaxy is given by:

 $$